BendingSpoons/tempura-swift/README.md

 #### Remote Resources

-It often happens that  the UI should show remote content (that is, remote images, remote videos, ...).
-During an UITest, that could be a problem as:
+It happens often that the UI needs to show remote content (that is, remote images, remote videos, ...).
+While executing UITests this could be a problem as:
 * tests may fail due to network or server issues
-* system should take care of traking when remote resources are loaded, put them in the UI and only then take the screenshots
+* system should take care of tracking when remote resources are loaded, put them in the UI and only then take the screenshots

 To fix this issue, Tempura offers a [URLProtocol](https://developer.apple.com/documentation/foundation/urlprotocol) subclass named `LocalFileURLProtocol` that tries to load remote files from your local bundle.